pbialas7-Lectures/Graphics3DCode/Assignments/04_Uniforms/README.md

    glm::vec2 trans{0.0,  -0.25};
    glm::vec2 scale{0.5, 0.5};
    ```
-   As we are using now `glm` for matrix and vector manipulation you have to include `glm/glm.hpp` and
+   As we use now `glm` for matrix and vector manipulation you have to include `glm/glm.hpp` and
    `glm/gtc/constants.hpp` files.

-3. Using `glBindBufferBase` function bind this buffer to uniform interface block and load data into the uniform buffer,
+4. Load data into the uniform buffer,
    remember the `std140` layout rules.
 For `mat2` it means that each column of
    the matrix is aligned to a four floats boundary and the whole array is padded to a multiple of four floats as well.
    So a matrix